sarwar76200/STM32-EVM/README.md

 This project demonstrates a reliable EVM using an STM32 microcontroller, with NFA for structured state management and an intuitive LCD/keypad interface.
 It is scalable and can be extended with features like wireless communication or biometric authentication.

-For the full project report, refer to the attached PDF in the repository.
+For the full project report, refer to the attached `Project Report.pdf` in the repository.